 With all of those supplemental nutrients, it’s hard to imagine a lawn could still turn out thin and riddled with weeds.
 If despite your best efforts, your property’s turf is in an overall state of decline, you may need to do a little digging to get to the root of the issue—seriously, look below the surface!
 It may be time to lime.

 Lime application is a widely overlooked service in annual maintenance contracts but could be the answer to all of your lawn’s problems.
 So what does lime do and why is it important?

 To really answer that question, we have to lay the foundation by talking basic soil chemistry.
-Nutrient availability is largely determined by the pH of the soil. pH is the measurement of the acidity or alkalinity of a substance – in this case, the soil in the root zone of the turf.
-Now I won’t bore you with technical explanations of pH is determined because really what we all need to know is this:
+Nutrient availability is largely determined by the pH of the soil. pH is the measurement of the acidity or alkalinity of a substance—in this case, the soil in the root zone of the turf.

 - pH ranges from 1-14 with 1 being extremely acidic, 14 being extremely alkaline, and 7 being neutral

 - When pH strays to one extreme or the other, nutrients cannot be absorbed because they are being tightly held by the soil thereby being unavailable to the turf root mass

 - Lawns prefer a relatively neutral soil (pH 6.5 – 7.2)